 3 Surprising Ways to Use Canned Tuna

-1/4 pound cooked spaghetti (leftover, reheated in the microwave with a little water)
+1/4 pound leftover cooked spaghetti, reheated in the microwave with a little water

-- 2 tablespoons chili paste (such as Sambal Oelek)
+2 tablespoons chile paste (such as Sambal Oelek)

 Gather the ingredients.